 Using the concept of national identity as a starting point, RAND researchers developed a framework in an effort to illuminate the underlying causes of Russian manipulation, Ukrainian resistance, and the Russia-Ukraine war.

-Khrystyna Holynska is a Ph.D. student at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
-Her research interests include foreign, defense, security policy, Russia, and Eastern Europe, as well as civil service and education policy.
+Khrystyna Holynska is a Ph.D. student in the Research, Analysis, and Design stream at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
+Her research interests include foreign, defense, and security policy; Ukraine; Russia; and Eastern Europe.